Tech Specs & FAQs

-Allows you to pin a unit of teaching content to the top of the student dashboard for easy location.
+A pin unit allows you to pin a unit of teaching content to the top of the student dashboard for easy location.

-Specify a start and end date and time for a teaching unit.
+Controlled assessments allow you to specify a start and end date and time for a teaching unit.
 The unit will not be accessible outside these times.
 Auto grading scripts can be automatically triggered upon completion.

-Map a grading rubric to a teaching unit to support manual grading.
+Yes, you can map a grading rubric to a teaching unit to support manual grading.

 Specify that a Gigabox (larger memory allocation) should be used for a given unit.

-A content and curriculum authoring tool that controls the IDE as a student navigates through the content.
+Codio Guides is a content and curriculum authoring tool that controls the IDE as a student navigates through the content.

 All assessment types are authored in Guides.
 See above section for a complete list of assessment types.

-A combination of a Stack (see above) and code.
+Starter packs are a combination of a Stack (see above) and code.
 Most often used as a way of providing students instant access to a working project as a suitable starting point for the remainder of a coding exercise.